semrush/intergalactic/website/docs2/components/input/input.md

 We recommend adding a visible text label to the input wherever possible.
 If the input isn’t required, be sure to mark it with the "optional" text label.

-@table-caption Input text label sizes
+Table: Input text label sizes

 | Size (height in px) | Text size | Appearance example            | Margins                              |
 | ------------------- | --------- | ----------------------------- | ------------------------------------ |